YU-Zhejian/art_modern/docs/Usage.md

   - `fasta` for FASTA files.
   - `pbsim3_transcripts` for PBSIM3 Transcripts format.

+**NOTE** If you use UNIX devices like `/dev/stdin`, please make sure that the `--i-type` option is specified.

 #### Input Parser (`--i-parser`)

-- **`auto` (DEFAULT) for size-based determination.**
+**`auto` (DEFAULT) for size-based determination.**

 - If the file size larger than 1 GiB or cannot be told (which is quite common if the input was redirected from stdin or other devices), resolve to `htslib` (`wgs` mode) or `stream` (`trans` or `template` mode).
 - Otherwise, use `memory`.

-- `memory`: The entire file will be read into the memory.
+`memory`: The entire file will be read into the memory.

 - Fast for small reference files.

-- `htslib`: Store FASTA Index in memory and fetch sequences from disk using [HTSLib](https://github.com/samtools/htslib).
+`htslib`: Store FASTA Index in memory and fetch sequences from disk using [HTSLib](https://github.com/samtools/htslib).

 - A FASTA Index (Usually ends with `.fai` and can be built using `samtools faidx`) will be needed.
 - Memory-efficient for large genome assembly FASTA files with limited number of long contigs.
 - Inefficient for transcriptome/template FASTAs with large number of (relatively) short contigs.
-  - Each thread will hold its own FASTA Index in memory.
-  - **DO NOT SUPPORT PBSIM3 TRANSCRIPT FORMAT.**
+- **NOTE** Do not support PBSIM3 Transcripts format.
+- **NOTE** Do not support UNIX devices for input.
+- **NOTE** `htslib` parser can be used on a `.fa.gz` file.
+However, please note that:
+  - The GZ file **MUST** be bgzip-compressed.
+Plain GZip will **NOT** work.
+  - Specify `--i-type fasta` to use this parser.

-- `stream`: Streamline the input reference as batches and process them one by one.
+`stream`: Streamline the input reference as batches and process them one by one.

 - Efficient for transcriptome/template FASTAs with large number of (relatively) short contigs.
 - **CONTIG NUMBER AND LENGTH INFORMATION NOT AVAILABLE**, so use headless SAM/BAM output if a SAM/BAM output is needed.
 - Batch size controlled by `--i-batch_size`.

 #### Coverage (`--i-fcov`)

-**NOTE** This parameter is ignored if the file type is set to `pbsim3_transcripts`.

 This option allows you to specify coverage. `art_modern` supports the following coverage mode:

 - Unified coverage in `double` data type (e.g., 10.0).
 Under this scenario, the coverage is identical for all contigs.
-- Per-contig coverage without strand information.
+- Per-contig coverage tab-separated value (TSV) without strand information.
-- Per-contig coverage with strand information.
+- Per-contig coverage TSV with strand information.

+**NOTE** This parameter is ignored if the file type is set to `pbsim3_transcripts`.
+This format comes with contig-specific coverage information.

-**NOTE** We prefer unified coverage.
+**NOTE** We prefer unified coverage over coverage TSVs.
 That is, if you set this parameter to 10.0, we're **NOT** going to check whether there's a file named `10.0`.
-So please make sure that the file name is not a number if you want to specify per-contig coverage.
+So please make sure that the file name is not a number if you want to specify a coverage file.

 #### Conclusive Remarks